oskariorg/oskari-docs/md/documentation/requests/addmarkerrequest.md

 ### Custom shapes

 **The easiest way to use custom graphics is to give a url to any icon file as done in the first example.
-In that case, the size in pixels of the graphics can be controlled by the `size` parameters.
+In that case, the size in pixels of the graphics can be controlled by the `size` parameter.
 The default size is 32x32 pixels.**

 Another, currently much more complicated method, is to create new vector based marker shapes.
 They provide high quality scaling and dynamic color selection, but before much more flexible OpenLayers 3 implementation extending them might not be